 Service Host SysMain causing High CPU and Memory usage

 The SysMain service is the one that is related to Superfetch.
 Its job is to maintain and improve system performance over time.
 It is found in the System32 folder.
 Basically, the SysMain process is responsible for collecting data of every kind of usage on the system.
 Then that data is reorganized in the forms of blocks for your hard drive and prioritized accordingly.

-If you use an HDD on your system, then it’s quite probable that SysMain will cause high CPU because of the simple fact that HDD is slow in reorganizing itself.
-If you encounter the problem with high CPU usage due to SysMain, the clear solution is to disable the service.
+If you use an HDD on your system, then it’s quite probable that SysMain will cause a high CPU because of the simple fact that HDD is slow in reorganizing itself.
+If you encounter a problem with high CPU usage due to SysMain, the clear solution is to disable the service.

 - Disable the SysMain service from the Service Manager